TedHusted/awake/awake.md/awake.md

 “Brent, Ally is the algorithm.
 It’s central to everything on our platform.
 Shouldn’t we pull back the change?”

 “Maybe.
-DevOps ran all of the automatic tests before starting the rollout, and everything is green.
+DevOps ran the automatic tests before starting the rollout, and everything is green.
 Other changes are using it now.
 We’d have to revert more than the one commit.
 I’m thinking I can finish the code review and meet with everyone in the morning.
-Hopefully there’s a simple explanation.
+Hopefully, there’s a simple explanation.
 The code itself is goat.
 Dumping it would be annoying.”

 “Could someone from outside the team have made the change?” says Elena, with concern in her voice.